Milestones

 Claude (Anthropic)

-The development partner.
-The MacSurf codebase — frontend, library ports, build system integration, JavaScript engine wiring, and proxy — was developed in collaboration with Claude, Anthropic's AI assistant.
-Claude wrote the C89-compatible source code, diagnosed CodeWarrior compilation errors from error logs transmitted via reverse SSH tunnel from the Mac, and iteratively debugged runtime crashes from CW8's debugger output and screenshots of the physical machine.
-The development workflow was: write code on a Linux server, zip it, SCP it to the Mac via reverse tunnel, compile on the Mac, photograph or transcribe errors, send them back, iterate.
+Most of MacSurf — the frontend, library ports, build system, JavaScript engine, and TLS stack — was built with Claude, an AI assistant from Anthropic.
+The workflow: Claude wrote C89-compatible source code and diagnosed compilation errors from logs sent back through a reverse SSH tunnel from the Mac.
+Runtime crashes were debugged from photographs of the physical screen.
+A typical cycle: write code on Linux, SCP a tar to the Mac, compile in CodeWarrior, photograph or transcribe errors, send them back, and iterate.

 The Timeline